Mavricx/java_journey/Java_Core_Concepts/Heaps/Notes.md

+### Heap and Priority Queue: Are They the Same?

+While heaps and priority queues are closely related, they are not exactly the same:

+- A **heap** is a specific data structure that satisfies the heap property (max-heap or min-heap).
+It is often implemented as an array or binary tree.
+- A **priority queue** is an abstract data type that allows elements to be inserted and removed based on their priority.

+Heaps are commonly used as the underlying data structure to implement priority queues because they provide efficient insertion and deletion operations based on priority.

+In summary, a heap is a data structure, while a priority queue is a concept that can be implemented using a heap.

 ## Heaps

 A **heap** is a specialized tree-based data structure that satisfies the **heap property**.
 The heap property states that for a given node: